SauloCav/Lua-Experiments/README.md

 In 2003, a survey conducted by GameDev.net showed that Lua was the most popular scripting language for game programming.
 On January 12, 2012, Lua was announced as the winner of Game Developer Magazine's 2011 Front Line Award in the Programming Tools category.

-A large number of non-gaming applications also use Lua for extensibility, such as LuaTeX, an implementation of the TeX type configuration language, Redis, a key-value database, Neovim, a text editor, Nginx, a web server and Wireshark, a network packet analyzer.

-Through the Scribunto extension, Lua is available as a server-side scripting language in the MediaWiki software that powers Wikipedia and other wikis.
-Among its uses are enabling the integration of Wikidata data into articles, and powering the automated taxobox system.

 In video game development, Lua is widely used as a scripting language by programmers, mainly due to its perceived ease of embedding, fast execution, and short learning curve.
 Notable games that use Lua include Roblox, Garry's Mod, Payday 2, Phantasy Star Online 2, Dota 2, Angry Birds Space, Crysis, and many others.
 Some games that don't natively support Lua programming or scripts, have this functionality added by mods, like ComputerCraft does for Minecraft.
-In addition, Lua is also used in non-video game software such as Adobe Lightroom, Moho, iClone, Aerospike, and certain system software on FreeBSD and NetBSD, and is used as a template scripting language in MediaWiki using the Scribunto extension. .
+In addition, Lua is also used in non-video game software such as Adobe Lightroom, Moho, iClone, Aerospike, and certain system software on FreeBSD and NetBSD, and is used as a template scripting language in MediaWiki using the Scribunto extension.

+A large number of non-gaming applications also use Lua for extensibility, such as LuaTeX, an implementation of the TeX type configuration language, Redis, a key-value database, Neovim, a text editor, Nginx, a web server and Wireshark, a network packet analyzer.